By Samantha Yardley

 It’s a harrowing tale that’s chilled the hench hearts of gym rats for generations.
 Legend has it, one particularly dark and dismal All Hallows’ Eve, and following on from a rather gruesome international chest day session, there took place an inexplicably obscene massacre in the weights room that would put Jeffrey Dahmer to shame.

-The grotesque and unspeakable horrors that transpired that fateful evening have become the stuff of urban myth recounted at gym water fountains across the globe.
-It’s known that the unsuspecting group of swolemates who fell victim to such insidious terrors that horrific day return to a gym once a year on October 31st to wreak havoc on innocent gym bros getting jacked on the graveyard shift.
+The grotesque and unspeakable horrors that transpired that fateful evening has become the stuff of urban myth recounted at gym water fountains across the globe.
+It’s known that the unsuspecting group of swole mates who fell victim to such insidious terrors that horrific day returns to a gym once a year on October 31st to wreak havoc on innocent gym bros getting jacked on the graveyard shift.

-Hell hath no fury like a woman scorned and each year, overseen by their merciless sadist, the Hallow Queen, the group of menacing misfits are forced to endure a nightmare-worthy workout with a side order of hypertrophy.
+Hell hath no fury as a woman scorned.
+Each year, overseen by their merciless sadist, the Hallow Queen, the group of menacing misfits are forced to endure a nightmare-worthy workout with a side order of hypertrophy.